Learn from a Convicted Felon about White Collar Fraud

 There is a saying, "It takes one to know one."

 There is a saying, "It takes one to know one."
 Today, I advise federal and state law enforcement agencies about white-collar crime and train them to identify and catch the crooks.
-Often, I refercases to them as an independent whistleblower.
-I teach about white-collar crime for professional organizations, businesses, and colleges and universities.
+Often, I refer cases to them as an independent whistleblower.
+I teach about white-collar crime for government entities, businesses, professional organizations, and colleges and universities.
 Professionals can receive CPE or CLE credits.
 (See list of government entities, professional organizations, businesses, and universities on Speaking Engagements and Consulting page).

-I perform forensic accounting and litigation support services for law firms and other clients.
+I perform forensic accounting services for law firms and other clients.
 In August 2009, I gave testimony as an expert witness on corruption for the New Jersey Republican Policy Committee.